gatsbyjs/gatsby/docs/docs/sourcing-from-wordpress.md

 ### Configuring the plugin

-In `gatsby-config.js`, add your configuration options, including your WordPress site's baseUrl, protocol, whether it's hosted on [wordpress.com](https://wordpress.com/) or self-hosted, and whether it makes use of the Advanced Custom Fields (ACF) plugin.
+In `gatsby-config.js`, add your WordPress site's url, all other config is optional but recommended.

 ```javascript:title=gatsby-config.js
 module.exports = {